 Twelve Spells is the fourth full length album from Californian blues rock group, The Stone Foxes, and takes the band into the slightly more psychedelic side of bluegrass.
-While different, there is very little that is modern about this album, besides the fact in combines multiple sub genres of blues.
+While different, there is very little that is modern about this album.
 From the church like back-up vocals and organ, to the wholesome twang of the harmonica; it has that timeless feel about it.

-Some of the album emits a Jack White-meets-Motorhead vibe, and other bits sound like Augie March.
+Some of the album emits a Jack White-meets-Motorhead vibe.
 Regardless, the diverse nature of the album, but also how it holds classic blues qualities, is what makes it an interesting listen.
 Anyone who’s a fan of the Black Keys or Alabama Shakes would enjoy this.

 The opening track Eye for Love is a phenomenal encasement of psychedelic blues rock, the song writing of front man Spence Koehler appears to stand out vividly on this track.
 The more powerful songs on this album appear to be the slower ones, the ones with the real bluesy and perplexing atmospheres.

 Taking on the glamorised lifestyle that comes with being a rock star, and in light of losing some pretty influential musicians over the last 24 months, The Stone Foxes released Dying Star which touched on some of these issues.